 Italy is a unique country, even within itself.
 Since it wasn’t unified until the mid 19th century, many of the regions have maintained some of their own flair, foods, traditions, and customs.
 With an extensive rail and bus system as well as numerous airports, you’re only a short trip away from the rest of Europe.
 Italy has proved timeless in its beauty and has a distinct personality unlike anywhere else in the world.
 You’re sure to discover something new every day along the ancient, windy streets and in the modern, cosmopolitan cities.

-The first step, and the most daunting is choosing a city that fits your needs (psst! take this cool personality quiz to see your city match!).
+The first step, and the most daunting is choosing a city that fits your needs (learn more about the best cities to study abroad in Italy...).
 Consider what you want to study, your language proficiency and the type of area you want to live in.
 This will help you narrow down programs, but to get you started, here are some of the best universities in Italy for international students:

 Universities in Milan